 Local Meditation Groups

 Almost everywhere there is a yoga class, there is a meditation sangha (gathering).
 Whether you are a complete beginner looking to learn how to meditate, or a more seasoned meditator seeking a group of like-minded people, finding a. (virtual) group that fits your lifestyle is a great way to form or solidify your practice.
 The convenience of location matters.
 Feeling a sense of connection or belonging to the group will also help act as an accountability partner to get you there.
 You may want to join with a partner, which can help you both to stay accountable.

 There are many types of individual meditation instructors and finding one in your region is a good way to get started.
 Having the insights and expertise from an instructor can be key to supporting you when questions arise, obstacles appear, and consistency is difficult to follow at the beginning of your meditation practice.
 To access a list of Primordial Sound Instructors near you, click here.

-A meditation retreat can be a day, a weekend, a week, or longer in duration.
+A solo meditation retreat can be a day, a weekend, a week, or longer in duration.
 They can be silent.
 And they sometimes include yoga and a detox diet or spa treatments.
 Although retreating may feel counterintuitive to overcoming depression, sometimes a retreat is a gift to yourself where you re-prioritize your self-care role in recovery.
 Check with your medical practitioner to see what they recommend for you.